Beveling the Top of a Concrete Column

-In this example, we will use the Cylinder and Cone primitives to create a tool that can then be used to create a bevel on the end of a cylinder and can be saved for use any time you need to accomplish this task.
+In this example, we will use the Cylinder and Cone primitives to bevel on the end of a cylinder and add it to the User Catalog for future use .

 In this example, we will create a concrete column that is 24 inches in diameter and chamfer the top edge at 45 degrees.

-- Select Build> Primitive> Cylinder , then click and drag to create a cylinder with a 24 inch diameter.
+- Select Build> Primitive> Cylinder , then click and drag to create a cylinder.

 To create a cone in the same location as the cylinder

 - Select Build> Primitive> Cone , click at the same point you used to start the cylinder, and drag to draw the cone so it is the same diameter as the cylinder.

 - By default, the Radius and Height values for a cone are equal when it is first drawn, which will produce a 45-degree bevel when we are finished.

 Note: To produce a different angle, adjust the Height of the cone: increase the height for a steeper bevel or decrease it for a bevel with a more shallow angle.